This is an implementation of the Deep Learning Important FeaTures

 difference-from-reference prediction.
 There are two ways to handle

-activation functions: Rescale-Rule ('rescale'
+activation functions: the Rescale rule ('rescale'

 ) and